dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 #### `pock_pairs`:

 Located under the \[GENERAL\] tab.
 This parameter is used to specify the output file for sub-pocket matching results

+#### `match_score_cutoff`:

+Subpockets scoring less than this cutoff value will be ignored for the duration of the pocket matching process.
+The default value is 0.0.

+#### `match_dist_cutoff`:

+The cutoff value for the clustering distance during pocket matching, default is 2.0.In general, it is sufficient to keep this parameter as default.

 #### `align_mask`: